x3419/PersistenceFinder/README.md

-## This is a simple registry persistence enumerator meant to quickly triage during incident response scenarios.
+## This is a simple persistence enumerator meant to quickly triage during incident response scenarios.

 ### Currently it enumerates the following keys (if they are not empty)